Bert2Go/HPDevOne/README.md

 ### Chargers

 - 65W Type C USB AC Charger
-This charge is affordable and charges the HP Dev One through it's USB-C port.
+This charge is affordable and charges the HP Dev One through its USB-C port.
 Where to buy: [Amazon](https://www.amazon.com/gp/product/B09B78WPXK)

 *Note: Additional chargers are great when you travel between different locations, like home and office.
 Have a charger for each location.
 Always the worse when you get where you need to go and the charge was forgotten :D*